frederic-perez/AmE-dictionary/data/idioms.md

 __tongue-tied__
 __too hot to handle__
 __too many irons in the fire__ :dart: An excessive number of simultaneous activities or potential undertakings or opportunities underway. _I have too many irons in the fire at work right now, and it’s going to be tricky to balance all of them over the next few weeks._
-__toot (one’s) own horn__ To boast or brag about one’s own abilities, skills, success, achievements, etc._ I don’t mean to toot my own horn, but this pasta sauce I made is quite delicious!_
+__toot (one’s) own horn__ :two: To boast or brag about one’s own abilities, skills, success, achievements, etc._ I don’t mean to toot my own horn, but this pasta sauce I made is quite delicious!_
 __toot__ __5__ _v_ _slang_ To emit a small, often audible fart. _Oops!
 Sorry for tooting!_ _My kids thought it was hilarious when I tooted in front of them._
 __tooth and nail__
 __top of mind__ :dart::two: Occupying one’s foremost attention or concern.
 Often hyphenated when used before a noun. _I assure you that privacy issues are a top-of-mind priority for our company._ _His top-of-mind interest._